Open Door Food Pantry

 SHED (Safe Homes for the Elderly and Disabled)

 Spring through fall, Rich Wymore puts together a team of volunteers to work with SHED, cleaning up yards and doing other maintenance tasks for elderly/ disabled U-City residents.
 We collaborate with other churches and groups in the area on this fun and impactful project.
-2018 Work Days: May 12, July 14, and Make a Difference Day, October 27.
+Join us for Make a Difference Day, October 27, 2018.

 Health Protection & Education Services